 How Google does this, is by simply scanning usernames and passwords from a database of breaches.
-The info is, naturally, hashed so that you do not need to think about your usernames and passwords floating about in the plain text.
+The info is, naturally, hashed so that you do not need to think about your usernames and passwords floating about in plain text.

-In case you are not aware, Google has previously published an extension which does exactly the exact same thing, known as Password Checkup.
+In case you are not aware, Google has previously published an extension that does exactly the exact same thing, known as Password Checkup.
 Hence that the Password Leak Detection feature is essentially a reworked version of this, just this time it’s built with Chrome.

 Enable Password Leak Detection In Chrome